SACS Online Auction Rules

 The Reserve price is the minium bid requirement.
 Bids under this price will not be accepted.

 All bids are on a first come, first served basis.
-Where two bids are the same, the Auctioneer will take the first bid received as the winning bid.
+Where two bids are the same, the winning bid will be the first bid received.

-The winner of any online auction lot will be the highest bidder, at the bidding step immediately above the bid of the next highest bidder.
+The winner of any online auction lot will be the highest bidder at the bidding step immediately above the bid of the highest under-bidder.

 Winning bidders will be advised of their successful bid(s) by the Auctioneer.

-Winning bidders will be advised of what they owe and the cost of postage by the Auctioneer.
+Winning bidders will be advised of what they owe plus the cost of postage by the Auctioneer.

 Winning bidders must pay the Auctioneer for their lots and the cost of postage before the Vendor dispatches their winning lots.